gpeterson78/snand.org/dnans/README.md

-# dnans.org Ansible Test Playground
+# dnans.org is snand.org's test playground

-# present state - completely broken, I'm mid-stream of a refactor of many things so this is currently a development branch
+# present state - kinda working actually.

-dnans is [gradyp's](https://www.gradyp.com) dev environment. this is purely a place to learn and play.
+## still a fair bit of work until it's production ready but so far it's proving to be more effective than the .sh scripts.

-currently this is my Ansible playground where I'm exploring potential replacements for [snand.org's](https://snand.org) script based setup.
+dnans is [snand's](https://www.snand.org) dev environment. this is purely a place to learn and play and test out features for the main snand.org.  currently this is my Ansible playground where I'm exploring potential replacements for my script based setup.

 **disclaimer**:
-this repo is experimental and contains work-in-progress code.  it's not intended for public use, but if you find anything here useful, feel free...
+this directory is experimental and contains work-in-progress crap.  it's not intended for public use, but if you find anything here useful, feel free...

 ---